KempaLab/Ident_Database/README.md

 ## Installation and usage

-The spectra are stored as .msp text file.
-Some programmes (e.g. [MAUI-VIA](https://www.frontiersin.org/articles/10.3389/fbioe.2014.00084/full])) already read .msp format, just copy the file into the correct directory.
+The spectra are stored as `.msp` text file.
+Some programmes (e.g. [MAUI-VIA](https://www.frontiersin.org/articles/10.3389/fbioe.2014.00084/full])) already read `.msp` format, just save the file to the correct directory.
 For other programmes you may need to convert this file to the NISTMS-folder database-style.
 For this we recommend the use of the [Library Conversion Tool](https://chemdata.nist.gov/mass-spc/ms-search/Library_conversion_tool.html) from NIST.
 Usually then the folder has to be saved in the NISTMS folder.
 Check the instructions of your software.